Canadiens' Josh Anderson delivers game-winner in thrilling OT victory over Lightning

 Montreal initially struggled to find their footing early in the first period, managing only one shot on goal in the first eight minutes but Anderson quickly changed the pace of the game after burying the puck in the back of the net off a pass from Nick Suzuki 15:39 in.

-Anderson’s first goal marked the first time Montreal has scored first in the series.
+Anderson’s goal marked the first time Montreal has scored first in the series.

 Goaltender Carey Price also shined in the first period stopping 11 goals, improving on his performance in Game 3 where he allowed five goals in 29 shots.